-Hotel Madinat is a stylish hotel that combines Moorish tradition with the modern designs.
+Hotel Madinat is a stylish hotel that combines the Moorish tradition with modern designs.
 Its charming atmosphere, first-class design and huge passion for detail make this hotel one of the best picks in the whole city.
-The hotel is set in Cordoba Historic Centre, short walk to the Mosque.
-It features an exclusive hamman and 2 terraces with panoramic views of the Mezquita.
+The hotel is set in Cordoba’s Historic Centre, a short walk to the Mosque.
+It features an exclusive hamman and 2 terraces with panoramic views of Mezquita.
 Each room is individually designed and offers great comfort.

 Puerta de la Luna

-Puerta de la Luna is a perfect for those who want to stay on budget, still enjoy the beautiful ambient of the Historic Centre.
+Puerta de la Luna is perfect for those who want to stay on budget, but still enjoy the beautiful ambient of the Historic Centre.
 The property offers both dormitory and private rooms and features a beautiful terrace and a shared lounge.
 Puerta de la Luna is perfectly located – only a short walk to the Cordoba Mosque and the Alcazar de los Reyes Cristianos.

 Extra tips for visiting Córdoba

 – Córdoba is very well connected to the rest of the Spain.
 The two most convenient intercity transportation are RENFE trains and ALSA buses.
 Check their schedule to find the fastest and the cheapest travel options.

 PIN FOR LATER!

 If you have any other propositions for this One Day in Córdoba Itinerary feel free to share it in the comments below!